cardboard-iguana/cardboard-iguana.com/notes/tryhackme-pickle-rick.md

 sudo bash -c 'echo "ubuntu ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers'
 ```

 (NOTE: The "Command Panel" does a simple string match looking for "cat", "more", "tail", "nano", "vim", and "vi".
-The last one in particular can be a little problematic...
-You may have to run `ssh-keygen` a couple of times to get a key without "vi" as a substring.)
+The last one in particular can be a little problematic… You may have to run `ssh-keygen` a couple of times to get a key without "vi" as a substring.)

 We can now access the box directly over SSH as the ubuntu user, and from there elevate to root using sudo.